 “If you ever find that you’re the most talented person in the room, you need to find another room.”Austin Kleon

-One thing he points out to is when along the way most of us would see things that are just wrong.
-That are stupid or things that we feel the need to correct.
-Instead of getting angry about what’s being done wrong or complaining about it, we ought to channel that feeling into creating something right instead.
+One thing he points out is when along the way some people would see things that they think are just wrong, faulty or stupid.
+Or things that they feel the need to complain about or correct.
+And advices that instead of getting angry about what’s being done wrong or complaining about it, we ought to channel that feeling into creating something right instead.

 “Complain about the way other people make software by making software.”Andre Torrez

 “The trouble with creative work: Sometimes by the time people catch on to what’s valuable about what you do, you’re either a) bored to death with it, or b) dead.”Austin Kleon

 When going about creating something, be it a book, a blog, a business, don’t try to look for validation from other people.
 Because not necessarily everyone will get what you’re doing or why you’re doing it.

 Do the work you enjoy doing, share it, and let go of it.

 Don’t stress over what people will think of it or how they will perceive it, because you do not have control over people’s reactions.
 The only thing you have control over is your process and the work you do.

 Some of the reviews this book has received

 “Immersing yourself in Steal Like An Artist is as fine an investment in the life of your mind as you can hope to make.”